• Skip to primary navigation

 White plate with crostini topped with sliced steak, white cheese sauce, and balsamic

-• If horseradish sauce isn’t for you, replace it with garlic aioli or leave it out of the sauce to make a simple and creamy Boursin spread.
+• Horseradish Sauce Alternative: If horseradish isn’t for you, replace it with garlic aioli or leave it out of the sauce to make a simple and creamy Boursin spread.

 Woman's hand holding a crostini topped with sliced steak, white cheese sauce, and balsamic